Learning Indonesian

 Meaning to say, that if one were to say Indonesian as a referred name to their language, it could point to any of these dialects.
 And that it isn’t when one means Bahasa Indonesia - the language of Indonesia as promulgated by the founding fathers of Independent Indonesia.

-15. ausdag Says:
+15. ausdag says:

 iamisaid,